-Reductions in the number and size of public offerings and mergers and acquisitions, and reduced securities trading activities, due to changes in global economic, political or market conditions that are beyond the Company's control, could cause revenues from the Company's activities to decline materially.
-The amount and profitability of these activities are affected by many national and international factors, including economic, political and market conditions; the level and volatility of interest rates; changes to tax policy; changes to global trade agreements; legislative and regulatory changes; exposure to fluctuations in currency values; inflation; inflows and outflows of mutual funds, exchange traded funds and pension funds; financial scandals; war, international conflict or insurgency; and availability of short-term and long-term funding and capital.
+4. Risk from changes in global economic, political or market conditions international factors, including economic, political and market conditions; the level and volatility of interest rates; changes to tax policy; changes to global trade agreements; legislative and regulatory changes; exposure to fluctuations in currency values; inflation; inflows and outflows of mutual funds, exchange traded funds and pension funds; financial scandals; war, international conflict or insurgency; and availability of short-term and long-term funding and capital.